 Jefferson encompasses Thomas Jefferson University and Jefferson Health, representing our academic and clinical entities.
 Together, the people of Jefferson, 23,000 strong, provide the highest quality, compassionate clinical care for patients, educate the health professionals of tomorrow, and discover new treatments and therapies that will define the future of health care.

-Thomas Jefferson University enrolls more than 3,800 future physicians, scientists, nurses and healthcare professionals in the Sidney Kimmel Medical College (SKMC), Jefferson Colleges of Biomedical Sciences, Health Professions, Nursing, Pharmacy and Population Health, and is home of the National Cancer Institute (NCI)-designated Sidney Kimmel Cancer Center.
+Thomas Jefferson University enrolls more than 4,050 future physicians, scientists, nurses and healthcare professionals in the Sidney Kimmel Medical College (SKMC), Jefferson Colleges of Biomedical Sciences, Health Professions, Nursing, Pharmacy, Population Health and Jefferson Health – Aria School of Nursing, and is home of the National Cancer Institute (NCI)-designated Sidney Kimmel Cancer Center.

 Jefferson Health comprises nine hospitals, 32 outpatient and urgent care locations, and physician practices that deliver care throughout the city and suburbs across Philadelphia, Montgomery and Bucks Counties in Pennsylvania, and Camden and Gloucester counties in New Jersey.
 Together, these facilities serve nearly 97,000 inpatients, 363,000 emergency patients and manage 1.9 million outpatient visits annually.
 Thomas Jefferson University Hospital is the largest freestanding academic medical center in Philadelphia.
 Abington Hospital is the largest community teaching hospital in Montgomery or Bucks counties.
 Aria-Frankford Hospital and Aria-Torresdale Hospital comprise the largest healthcare provider in Northeast Philadelphia.
 Other hospitals include Jefferson Hospital for Neuroscience in Center City Philadelphia; Methodist Hospital in South Philadelphia; Abington-Lansdale Hospital in Hatfield Township; Aria-Bucks County Hospital in Langhorne; and Rothman Orthopaedic Specialty Hospital in Bensalem.